Mobunii/Mobunii/README.md

 <h1 align="center"> Hi!
 I'm Mobunii (￣ω￣)/</h1>
 <h3 align="center"> I'm a final year Cybersecurity Student at Flinders University and a Web/Software Development enthusiast</h3>

 <p align="left"> My major is Cybersecurity and Networking, however I also dabble in web and software development.
-I have worked on a few commissioned projects and I'm currently accepting more.
+I have worked on a few commissioned web dev projects and I'm currently accepting more.
 To enquire, please email me (E-mail below under 'Contact Me').
 </p>

 ### Contact Me: